lewisxy/birds-classification/README.md

-# Classify different species of birds with deep neural networks
+# Classify Species of Birds

 ## Problem description
 The goal of this project is to classify different species of birds as accurately as possible.
 There is a competition hosted on [Kaggle][kaggle] that provides dataset for training and testing as well as the utility to measure accuracy.